okwolf/hyperapp-fx/README.md

 ### `action`

-Fires another action, optionally with `data`.
+Describes an effect that will fire another action, optionally with `data`.

 Example: